FasterXML/smile-format-specification/smile-specification.md

     * Signed VInt values are handled using "zigzag" encoding, where sign bit is shifted to be the least-significant bit, and value is shifted left by one (i.e. multiplied by two).
     * Unsigned VInts used as length indicators do NOT use zigzag encoding (since it is only needed to help with encoding of negative values)
     * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
-* Length indicators are done using VInts (for binary data, unlimited length ("big") integer/decimal values)
+* Length indicators are done using VInts (for binary data, ("big") integer/decimal values)
     * All length indicators define _actual_ length of data; not possibly encoded length (in case of "safe" encoding, encoded data is longer, and that length can be calculated from payload data length)
     * "Unused" bits in the last encoded byte should be handled as per earlier general note: left as `0`
 * Floating point values (IEEE 32 and 64-bit) are encoded using fixed-length big-endian encoding (7 bits used to avoid use of reserved bytes like `0xFF`):